giulong/spectrum/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ## Additional context
-\<Replace this line with any other context about the problem here>
+&lt;Replace this line with any other context about the problem here&gt;